zdrazdova/SocialNetworkAnalysis/slides.md

 # General information
 US Air 97 Network has **332** nodes and **2126** edges.

+Data are from company US Airways, from year 1997.

 Nodes represent Airports in the United States and edges represent routes between these airtports.

-Each edge has weights with indicated how many flights are on given route.
+Each edge has weights with indicated how many flights were on given route.

 # Top US airports